 A carrier that has Wraps instead of straps should be considered at this juncture to ensure ample coverage and support for your back.

-Best Baby Carriers For Back Pain
+Are Baby Carriers Bad For Your Back

 The fact that you have some health problems on your back does not mean that you are fully denied the chance to move around with your baby.